The French Touch for your Wedding Photography

-First, having all the digital files in HD on a Hard Drive, make no sense.
-You might look at the digital file a couple of times during the first years fallowing your wedding, but in 20 years, you won’t .
+First, having all the digital files in HD on a Hard Drive, makes no sense.
+You might look at the digital file twice during the first years fallowing your wedding, but in 20 years, you won’t.
 Photographs have to be printed, so you wan look at them in the future.

-Also the real objective of the wedding photographer is to create a wedding album that tells not only your story, but your family story.
-In a way, the real objective is to have an album that can be an heirloom to your children and your grandchildren.
+Also, the real aim of the wedding photographer is to create a wedding album that tells not only your story, but your family story.
+The real aim is to have an album that can be an heirloom to your children and your grandchildren.

 The goal of photographer work is that 50 years, you seat on your couch with your grand-grandchildren on your lap, and you tell them the story of your family.

-The reason why such a session are so famous are multiple:
+The reason such a session are so famous are multiple:

 - It allows you to validate your choice

-If you are unhappy with the result, you still have time to hire another professional.
+If you are unhappy, you still have time to hire another professional.
 Some company (such as French Touch Photography), offers a free cancellation and complete refund in case of dissatisfaction.

 - It allows you to know your vendor and trust him.

-So, on your big day, you are relaxed and confident in front of your vendor.
+So, on your big day, you are confident in front of your vendor.
 You would follow his weirdest recommendations without hesitation.

 - It gives you a first experience as a model.

 So, on your D-Day, you already know what to do, and what to avoid.
-In consequence you need less time to have good images.
+In consequence, you need less time to have delightful images.

 - it allows your vendor to get to know you

-If you want good memories, you should meet your professional photographer before hiring him to cover your wedding in St Paul, MN, or further in Minnesota (like St. Cloud) or in other states (like Wisconsin).The reason is pretty obvious.
+If you want wonderful memories, meet your professional photographer before hiring him to cover your wedding in St Paul, MN, or further in Minnesota (like St. Cloud) or in other states (like Wisconsin).The reason is pretty obvious.

-- It allows you to know if it might be a good match for you.
-Indeed, 80% of information transmitted during a rendezvous are non-verbal information.
-Meeting someone remains the principal way to see if you temperament match.
+- It allows you to know if it might be a fit match for you.
+80% of information transmitted during a rendezvous is non-verbal information.
+Meeting someone remains the principal way to see if your temperament match.

 - You want to make sure your family is at ease with your photographer.
-Indeed, you don’t want a rude, impolite, racist or vulgar person.
+You don’t want a rude, racist or vulgar person.

 - it allows you to discover real album, to touch them, to compare the cover, the paper and the quality of the printing